sailfish009/goodvibes/HACKING.md

 If you want to run Goodvibes from the source tree, without installing it, use the launcher script.

     ./goodvibes-launcher.sh

 The script assumes that the build directory is named `build`.

-Why do you need a script ?
+Why do you need a script?
 Some libraries expect shared resources to be installed in some standard locations.
 To be more accurate:

 - GLib expects schemas to be installed at `/usr/share/glib-2.0/schemas/` or